 But also, you’re not alone.

-In fact, many businesses focus so much on acquiring new customers that they completely overlook the importance of retaining existing ones.
+In fact, many businesses focus so much on acquiring new customers that they completely overlook the importance of onboarding and retaining existing ones.

 But retention is an extremely critical part of the buying cycle, not only because it’s a lot cheaper than acquiring new customers, but also because a happy customer can bring a lot of business.